POE vs POE+ vs UPoE

 Whether you choose a basic PoE switch and cabling for use in your home office or you need a much more powerful PoE+ setup for your business, these systems are sure to make your space more efficient and easier to use.

-So, if you’re eyes glazed over while you were reading all of that technical mumbo jumbo, here’s what you need to remember when your boss asks you about the difference between PoE and PoE+.
-PoE is the simple, basic way of power networking devices, used in most home networking set ups.
+So, if your eyes glazed over while you were reading all of that technical mumbo jumbo, here’s what you need to remember when your boss asks you about the difference between the different standards of Power over Ethernet.
+PoE is the simple, basic way of powering networking devices, and it’s used in most home networking setups.
 PoE+ is more efficient and useful in complex business networking scenarios.
+UPoE is the weapon of choice for data-heavy, complicated and industrial networks.
 Feel free to send your boss a link to this article, and slowly walk away if he continues asking additional questions.

 To order or if you have any questions, please contact one of our Network Equipment Experts today.